tbytnar/Black-Friday-Data-Analysis/README.md

 combin[, Mean_Purchase_User := mean(Purchase), by = User_ID]
 ```

-So now for each row in the combined data set I have added the following:
+Now for each row in the combined data set I have added the following:
  - User_Count = The total number of rows for this user
  - Product_Count = The total number of rows for this product
  - Mean_Purchase_User = The mean of Purchase amount for this user